Leggi questo articolo in Italiano Italiano

 Choosing the right broker is not easy, because it is not just a matter of comparing costs.
 In fact, we will have to weigh up the limits, the asset proposition,the reliability of the platform, the authorisations and much more.
 Generally speaking, we will have to look for the service from the offer that best suits our needs, giving utmost importance to security and compliance with local regulations.

-In addition, it will also be necessary to consider taxes, because not all brokers ‘do our homework for us’: if a company is based outside of Italy, we will have to think about declaring and paying any taxes due.
+In addition, it will also be necessary to consider taxes, because not all brokers ‘do our homework for us’: if a company is based outside of a country, we could have to think about declaring and paying any taxes due.

 In short, the choice is very personal and requires the utmost care.